applqpak/Sockets/examples.md

 #4.
 Creating, Writing And Closing A Socket Connection - Putting It All Together

 - `$socket = Sockets::connect("mysite.com", 80); Sockets::write($socket, "Hi"); Sockets::close($socket);`

+# SocketServer Examples

+#1.
+Creating A Web Socket Server

+- `SocketsServer::create("0.0.0.0", 80); <- This creates a Socket Server running on localhost.